seek-oss/wingman/CONTRIBUTING.md

 This PR may be left open to collate multiple changes into the next version.
-A maintainer will merge it once ready, and our [release](/.github/workflows/release.yml) GitHub Actions workflow will publish the associated GitHub release and npm package version.
+A maintainer will merge it once ready, and our [release workflow] will publish the associated GitHub release and npm package version.

 ### Publishing a prerelease

 Prereleases can be created on demand via [seek-oss/changesets-snapshot].

-Manually run the [Snapshot workflow] for the `main` branch in GitHub Actions to publish a new snapshot version to npm.
+Manually run the [release workflow] on any branch in GitHub Actions to publish a new snapshot version to npm.

 <https://www.npmjs.com/package/wingman-fe?activeTab=versions>